On Saturday, a natural gas pipeline in the TransCanada Corp exploded and left thousands cold in southeast Manitoba.

 “It’s going to take time before we can figure out the cause of this fire,” said Karl Johannson, TransCanada’s executive vice-president and president of natural gas pipelines, “and it’s going to take some evaluation and analysis before we can give you an answer on what exactly has occurred.”

 CBC News said that about 4,000 natural gas consumers in the area were left without heat.
-The explosion occurred near Otterburne, Manitoba, about 25 kilometers south of the capital Winnipeg.
+The explosion occurred near Otterburne, Manitoba, about 50 km south of the capital Winnipeg.

 “We could see these massive 200- to 300-meter high flames just shooting out of the ground and it literally sounded like a jet plane,” said resident Paul Rawluk.